Kevin McCarthy elected Republican U.S. House speaker, but at a cost | Politics

 Kevin McCarthy elected Republican U.S. House speaker, but at a cost

-Republicans' weaker-than-expected performance in November's midterm elections left them with a narrow 222-212 majority, which has given outsized power to the right-wing hardliners who have opposed McCarthy's leadership.
-Those concessions, including sharp spending cuts and other curbs on McCarthy's leadership, could point to further turbulence in the months ahead, especially when Congress will need to sign off on a further increase of the United States' $31.4 trillion borrowing authority.
+Republicans' weaker-than-expected performance in November's midterm elections left them with a narrow 222-212 majority, which has given outsized power to the right-wingers who opposed McCarthy's leadership.
+Those concessions, including sharp spending cuts and other curbs on McCarthy's powers, could point to further turbulence in the months ahead, especially when Congress will need to sign off on a further increase of the United States' $31.4 trillion borrowing authority.

 - Country: